reframejs/reframe/readme.md

   />
 </p>

-Reframe is a web framework with a new approach: it is merely a collection of do-one-thing-do-it-well tools.
+Reframe is a collection of tools to build web apps.

-You own your stack,
-you keep your freedom.
+Being merely a collection of tools, you own your stack, you keep your freedom.

 Reframe enables you to develop